Nattk/ZacademyIntranetProject/README.md

 ## STYLING
 Each component is with its own sass stylesheet.
-Naming components is based on BEM best practices to follow bootstrap classes configuration
+Component names are kebab-cased to follow bootstrap's classes configuration